 5 Key Social Media Metrics & What They Mean

-So you’ve established your business on multiple social media channels, you’re posting consistently and are gaining followers.
+So you’ve established your business on multiple social media channels, posting consistently and steadily gaining followers.
 That’s great.
-However, how do you know that the content you are posting is truly effective and reaching your desired audience?
+However, how do you know that the content you are posting is working and reaching your desired audience?
 In other words, how do you know that your social media marketing efforts are successful?

 - Share of Voice – Share of voice is an interesting metric because it focuses a lot on your competitor.
 Basically, you want to know how well your brand is doing on social media versus your competitor, i.e. is your share of voice greater than your competitors.
 Active social media listening, which includes using monitoring tools to track social media conversation about your brand, your competitors, keywords used often by your brand, your competitors, etc. will tell you what people are saying and how much they are saying about your brand on social media, versus your competitor.

 Social media marketing is a strategy that can be incredibly lucrative to the success of your business, as long as it is done right.
 And one very important step for successfully executing a social media marketing strategy is understanding how to accurately measure its success or failure.